mpadge/hackmd-stat-software/manuscripts/standards.md

 because they were either overly unique (being used in only or or two manuscripts), or overly generic and used ubiquitously throughout our entire domain.

+#### Next Bit

+We now describe general processes by which categories can be defined using empirical input data derived by applying labels to some input corpus.
+A corpus can be derived almost any way imaginable, but is considered here to be comprised of objects which can be described by one or more (hopefully simple) text labels.
+Our application below used conference abstracts, but a corpus could just as easily be a collection of software, or any other objects able to be labelled.

+The actual labelling is likely to have to be done manually, as in our case, although certain domains and corpora may enable more automated processes.
+We describe here likely the most laborious version of manually encoding and assigning labels, with those two verbs representing two distinct processes defined in more detail by:

+-   *Encoding* of labels, performed by initially perusing a corpus to discern what kinds of labels might be sufficiently general yet precise enough to categorically distinguish each item; and
+-   *Assigning* of labels, performed by actually defining each corpus item by one or more of the labels derived in the first step.

+The procedure we adopted to encode labels was to progressively read through the corpus, while constructing and modifying a list of candidate labels.
+These candidates were commonly revised and edited as more corpus items (abstracts) were read, with the procedure eventually leading to a convergent set of labels.
+Having derived that set, we then read through the corpus a second time, assigning labels from our set to each item.

+We thus performed the labelling exercise twice: A first time in order to derive a representative and stable list of candidate labels, and a second time to apply items from the final list of labels to each entity in our corpus.
+Our primary input data was then simply a list of items, one for each abstract, each entry of which contained one or more labels of sub-categories within our overall field of statistical software.

+These lists then converted into a network representation, by aggregating connections between all co-occurring labels by one for each co-occurrence.
+For example, if an item had labels *A*, *B*, and *C*, then we increment network connections by one for connections *A*–*B*, *A*–*C*, and *B*–*C*.
+(The network is undirected, so *A*–*B* is the same as *B*–*A*.)
+This kind of representation is also effectively a proximity matrix, with stronger connections represented increased proximity.
+As such, it can be represented in matrix form and submitted to empirical clustering or partitioning routines.
+These kinds of analyses may yield useful insights into internal categorical structures.
+In our case, however, they did not, an we found it more useful to convert our network into an interactive `html` format which enabled us to examine the resultant network and apply more subjective insights into resultant patterns.

+In particular, the interactive visualization enabled ready identification of nodes (labels) which were both peripheral and weakly connected, quickly reducing a large number of numerous inter-connected nodes down to a considerably smaller core.
+Rather than attempting to “cluster” or “partition” this core into a smaller number of groups, each of the remaining primary nodes in our case seemed like sensible candidates themselves for categorical labels.

 ## 2.2 Defining Category-Specific Standards